Yuriy Lutsenko: Incident at Frankfurt Airport

 Later, on 12 May 2009, Lutsenko claimed that he would sue Bild.
 According to Lutsenko, the publication does not contain "any true things, any references to documents or real officials".

-President Viktor Yushchenko considered his appeal for resignation "a logical step, which should be made ...
-There was an incident which damaged the reputation of the state, the government and the minister himself.
-It must be settled with due regard for the interests of the nation and the country".
-Prime Minister Yulia Tymoshenko believed that the information about the incident is doubtful.
-"I may state that the son of the Interior Minister is a child ill with cancer; he underwent a very serious operation.
-This child is taking special medicines that are incompatible with alcohol drinking.
-Besides, no tests were made.
-I'm confident that this child had nothing in common at all with alcohol.
-And this untruth, which was publicized many times, casts doubt upon the whole information".
-The Party of Regions faction insisted on accepting the resignation of Lutsenko without getting any proof of the incident at Frankfurt airport.
-The Yulia Tymoshenko Bloc faction refused to support the resignation of the interior minister without any proof concerning the incident.
-The Ministry of Foreign Affairs asked Germany for official information about the incident, but got no response.
+President Viktor Yushchenko considered his appeal for resignation "a logical step, which should be made ..."
+Prime Minister Yulia Tymoshenko believed that the information about the incident was doubtful.

 On 15 May 2009, the Verkhovna Rada passed a resolution asking the government to hold a seven-day official investigation into the events at Frankfurt Airport (first deputy [interior] minister Mykhailo Kliuyev served as acting Minister that period).
 After that Lutsenko resumed at his post.

 On 10 June 2011, Bild retracted the report about the events at Frankfurt Airport after being ordered so by the Landgericht Berlin.

 Dismissal as minister

 Lutsenko was dismissed by the Verkhovna Rada on 28 January 2010.
 The same day he was appointed by the Cabinet as first deputy interior minister and acting interior minister.
 The Kyiv District Administrative Court suspended the government's decision until the end of an investigation into his appointment, but the Cabinet claimed it had not received any court ruling on the matter.
 After the fall of the second Tymoshenko Government, Lutsenko eventually lost his post as Minister of Internal Affairs on 11 March 2010.

 In 2010, Lutsenko became the leader of the party People's Self-Defense Political Party.